Undergraduate Program

 I’m a prospective student visiting campus, can I meet in person with someone in the department?

 We are happy to meet with prospective students and with enough advance notice we are usually able to accommodate visits during normal business hours.
-To set up an appointment, please email Stacey Lucero at srlucero@mines.edu.
+To set up an appointment, please email Savannah Rodgers at savhende@mines.edu.
 If you plan to attend Mines’ general info session and campus tour (and/or housing tour), please set those up first through the admissions office, and indicate in your email to the MME department the dates and times you will have available.
 Department meetings are 30-45 minutes.

 I am a prospective transfer student – Can you tell me how my transfer credits will be evaluated?